 - Lifelong Relationship

 Not all children who are adopted are newborn babies.
-In fact, many children who are adopted are a bit older and are being rescued from a dysfunctional home.
+Many children who are adopted are a bit older and are being rescued from dysfunctional homes.

 Children who end up in the foster care system have many times been either abandoned, neglected, or abused.